xr0ni/xr0ni/README.md

 **Medical Student** | **Self-Taught Developer** | **Tech Explorer**

-Bridging healthcare and technology through innovative solutions
+Bridging healthcare and technology through innovative solutions, also dabble in a few personal hobbies.

 ---